 Neuropathic POTS: This classification of POTS is related to damage to the peripheral nerves, which regulate the contraction and expansion of certain blood vessels, particularly in the legs and abdomen.

-Hyperadrenergic POTS: This describes POTS that's associated with an overactive nervous system, with elevated levels of norepinephrine, a stress hormone.
+Hyperadrenergic POTS: This describes POTS associated with an overactive nervous system and elevated levels of the stress hormone norepinephrine.

 Hypovolemic POTS: In some cases, POTS is due to low levels of blood circulating.

-Yes, you can get Social security disability benefits for POTS, as long as your condition prevents you from being able to work.
-You should still know that even if your condition qualifies, the process of actually getting benefits is challenging and requires meeting strict conditions.
+Yes, you can get Social Security disability benefits for POTS, as long as your condition prevents you from being able to work.
+You should know that even if your condition qualifies, the process of actually getting benefits is challenging and requires meeting strict conditions.

-Generally, it's easier to qualify if you are over age 50 or applying with multiple conditions,like an autoimmune condition or another condition that causes autonomic neuropathy.
-Common examples that can help you qualify for disability include:
+Generally, it’s easier to qualify if you are over age 50 or applying with multiple conditions, like an autoimmune condition or another condition that causes autonomic neuropathy, like:

-You will need to provide medical evidence that your POTS prevents you from being able to work or perform necessary daily tasks, in spite of the fact that you're receiving treatment and managing symptoms.
+To qualify for disability benefits, you will need to provide medical evidence that your impairment prevents you from being able to work or perform necessary daily tasks, even though you’re receiving treatment to manage your POTS symptoms.

 Here are some types of documentation you should expect to provide the SSA:

-Medical tests for your POTS: Consider taking certain tests to bolster your medical records.
-Potential examples include a functional capacity evaluation (FCE), tilt test, cardiovascular stress tests, and neuropsychological tests.
+Medical tests for your POTS: Consider taking specific tests to bolster your medical records.
+Your doctor may recommend a functional capacity evaluation (FCE), tilt table test, cardiovascular stress tests, or neuropsychological tests.

-Evidence that your work triggers your POTS symptoms:.
-In addition to medical evidence, you'll want to offer specific details about your daily work duties and explain how those duties can trigger your POTS symptoms.
-One possibility is to get a vocation assessment, which is where a vocational expert will provide an explanation for why your POTS prevents you from working.
+Evidence that your work triggers your POTS symptoms: In addition to medical evidence, you’ll want to offer specific details about your daily work duties and explain how those duties can trigger your POTS symptoms.
+One possibility is to get a vocational assessment, which is where a vocational expert will explain why your POTS prevents you from working.

-Proof of another condition that appears in the Blue Book: As mentioned, POTS does not have a listing in the SSA Blue Book.
-You can still get disability benefits for POTS alone, but it can help your case if you also have another condition that appears in the Blue Book.
-For example, POTS is often a secondary condition that appears alongside an autoimmune condition or other conditions that cause autonomic neuropathy.
+Proof of another condition that appears in the Blue Book: POTS does not have a listing in the SSA Blue Book.
+You can still get disability benefits for POTS alone, but it can help your case if you also have another condition that appears in the Blue Book since POTS is often a secondary condition that occurs alongside an autoimmune condition or other conditions that cause autonomic neuropathy.

 Questions to ask yourself before applying

 Before you move forward with your application, ask yourself these questions.
-Answering yes to most or aloof these questions is a sign your POTS could qualify for benefits.
+Answering yes to most or all of these questions is a sign your POTS could qualify for benefits.

 Do I see a specialist for my POTS and have proof of my symptoms and diagnosis?